India

 - The 'Artificial Intelligence, Law and Justice’ course was offered by IIT Madras in coordination with the National Programme on Technology Enhanced Learning under the aegis of the Ministry of Human Resource Development and the Government of India's ‘Swayam’ initiative.

-- LawSikho is a certificate programme jointly offered by Lawsikho, a private training company, NALSAR University, and the National Skill Development Corporation, a company set up as a public-private partnership under the aegis of the Ministry of Skill Development and Entrepreneurship, Government of India.
+- 'LawSikho' is a certificate programme jointly offered by LawSikho, a private training company, NALSAR University, and the National Skill Development Corporation, a company set up as a public-private partnership under the aegis of the Ministry of Skill Development and Entrepreneurship, Government of India.

 Moreover, in May 2024, the Bar Council of India directed that all centres of legal education regulated by the Council incorporate “modern technologies”; including AI into their curriculum.